jahuth/scheduling_and_aggregating_numerical_simulations/readme.md

 A more flexible way (but maybe less elegant) would be to annotate the path of the computation along each fork and then filter on a flat table of values.
 Eg. a `groupby` call can not only reduce according to the forks made, but any variable that was used to annotate the computation path.

+It also remains to be determined if specifying a dependency tree is done via a "magic" or super object at the root or by collecting all the end nodes that are relevant to the user.
+If only the end nodes are collected and then the dependencies calculated from there, only calculations that are necessary will be computed.
+Still it might be more comfortable to add nodes onto a common root and execute all paths that leave from there.

+Also redundant computations might have to be removed in a separate step.
+Otherwise some expressions might become very complicated.
+But intermediate variables could also be a fix for that.

 #### Explicit Notation